rootstrap/rails_api_base/README.md

   - `bin/web ls`
 - bin/rspec to run specs
   - `bin/rspec .`
+- bin/dev to run both rails and JS build processes at the same time in a single terminal tab.
+  - `bin/dev`

 You don't have to use these but they are designed to run the same when running with docker or not.
 To illustrate, `bin/rails console` will run the console in the docker container when running with docker and locally when not.